Bullying in College: How It Happens and What You Can Do to Stop It

 If you want to stop bullying, speak up.
 Many times, bystanders are reluctant to intervene because they are unsure of what to do or afraid that the bully will turn on them.
 Those who observe the bullying but do nothing might also believe that they have no personal responsibility to act or that their actions won't make any difference.
 The truth, however, is that bystanders have a key role to play in stopping the aggression.
 If you see someone being bullied, here are a few things you can do:

 - Don't enable the bully.
 That means more than just not saying anything.
-If you laugh at the targeted person, share negative gossip online, or otherwise give the bully the audience he or she craves, you compound the problem.
-Research has shown that instances of verbal bullying are much more likely to turn violent when there are people standing by watching.11 So if you witness in-person bullying, say something like, "This is messed up," and make it clear to everyone around you that the behavior is wrong and you should all do something to stop bullying now.
+If you laugh at the targeted person, share negative gossip online, or otherwise give the bully the audience they crave, you compound the problem.
+Research has shown that instances of verbal bullying are much more likely to turn violent when there are people standing by watching.
+So, if you witness in-person bullying, say something like, "This is messed up," and make it clear to everyone around you that the behavior is wrong, and you should all do something to stop bullying now.
 It takes guts to be the first one to step up, but your actions may encourage other bystanders to do the same.

 - Confront the bully.
-If you feel safe enough to do so, stand beside the person who is being bullied, look directly at the bully, and tell him or her to lay off.
+If you feel safe enough to do so, stand beside the person who is being bullied, look directly at the bully, and tell them to lay off.
 Be confident and calm.
 Don't raise your voice or make accusations; you want to deescalate the situation by letting the bully save face and avoid humiliation.
 Then walk away with the victim.

-- Let the victim know you support him or her.
-Even if you don't confront the bully directly, you can try to defuse tension by complimenting the victim in some way or starting up a conversation with him or her.
-Send the person a friendly text message indicating that you're there for him or her.
+- Let the victim know you support them.
+Even if you don't confront the bully directly, you can try to defuse tension by complimenting the victim in some way or starting up a conversation with them.
+Send the person a friendly text message indicating that you're there for them.
 A small act of kindness can go a long way toward helping a bullied person feel less humiliated.